Skip to content

 We like to say every Fellow project is different and so is every Fellow, but there are many common experiences as this carousel illustrates.

-This Fellow developed unique workshops and conversation clubs on Environmental Sustainability in Mexico.
+This Fellow developed unique workshops and conversation clubs in Mexico.

 Take a glimpse at a Fellow’s daily life in Montenegro as he teaches, trains, and explores!

-A Fellow in India connected with and empowered women through Cultural Events and Collaborations.
+A Fellow in India connected with educators through Cultural Events and Collaborations.

 Fellow presents plenary presentation